Clearinghouses for Behavioral Health

 While clearinghouses are of undeniable utility for behavioral and mental health providers, you may face some challenges when selecting one to work with.

 Since a clearinghouse will be handling patient information for which you are partially responsible, you want to choose a reputable one.
-The Electronic Healthcare Network Accreditation Commission (EHNAC) accredits clearinghouses, providing you with some peace of mind on the entity's compliance track record.
+The Electronic Healthcare Network Accreditation Commission (EHNAC) accredits clearinghouses, providing you with some peace of mind about the entity's compliance track record.
 Depending on your location, payers or states may require that all business transactions go through an EHNAC-accredited clearinghouse.
 You can find the list of clearinghouses that have earned EHNAC accreditation here.

 Clearinghouses all have different payer lists, so make sure any you are considering have included the payers you work with regularly.
 You may find yourself looking at a regional clearinghouse for its low prices, only to find that the insurance companies you work with most aren't on the list.
 Choosing a national clearinghouse will eliminate this issue before it even becomes a problem.